National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 1. a **logic liaison or informaticist** who understands the challenges of EHRs and can extract and transform information (also known as a data engineer),
 1. a **data liaison** who has expertise in medical terminology to help develop concept sets or identify previously validated concept sets, and
 1. a **principal investigator** who knows the literature and can testable hypotheses and write the manuscript.

+@fig-story-030-team-formation depicts these roles.
+Depending on the investigation and the personnel, sometimes one person can serve multiple roles.

 ![Typical N3C Team Composition.](images/story/fig-story-030-team-formation.png){#fig-story-030-team-formation fig-alt="Typical N3C Team Composition"}